boymark44/ruby_daily_practice/README.md

 - Tomorrow again is another day.
 Hope that I can grind.
 - Help me Lord to retain all the knowledge and use them accordingly.
 - Do not allow frustrations to demoralize me.
 Help me to progress and improve my programming skills.
+- Finally, I finished it tonight.

+## Day 6 of Coding in Ruby
+- Start again.
+- Be consistent.
+- Be familiar with the syntax and semantics.
+- Figure out the complexity of logic later.
+- Never get disheartened if the way you solved the program is not complex.
+That is just identity crisis.
+Keep going.
+- So far.
+The Exercises 8 proves to be the most challenging so far.
+I want to learn it as soon as possible.
+Not just the memorization of writing it.
+I want to understand it.